-- The DNS server in a customer environment with limited internet access might not resolve the URL, clientstream.launchdarkly.com.
-As a result, Citrix Workspace app sends a large number of DNS queries (>1000 within three seconds per day) to the URL.
-[CVADHELP-19559] - When the App Protection feature is enabled, the anti-keylogging functionality might not work for the Authentication Manager interface that uses the UIDialogLibWebKit3.so library.
-This issue is resolved in the gnome and kde desktop environment.
+• The DNS server in a customer environment with limited internet access might not resolve the URL, clientstream.launchdarkly.com.
+As a result, Citrix Workspace app sends many DNS queries (>1000 within three seconds per day) to the URL.
+[CVADHELP-19559]

+- When the App Protection feature is enabled, the anti-keylogging functionality might not work for the Authentication Manager interface that uses the UIDialogLibWebKit3.so library.
+This issue is resolved in the GNOME and KDE desktop environment.
 [RFLNX-8027] - Attempting to print from a VDA session running on Raspberry Pi ARMHF client version 3 or 4 might make the session unresponsive.
 [CVADHELP-18506] - When you launch the self-service user interface with the default settings, the following error message might appear: